Joseph Mwanamveka: Ministerial and political career

 Mwanamveka entered national politics with the Democratic Progressive Party (DPP) and won election as Member of Parliament for Chiradzulu South.
 He was appointed to cabinet posts during DPP administrations, including serving as Minister of Trade and Industry and later as Minister of Agriculture before being appointed Minister of Finance and Economic Affairs in the late 2010s.
 He also served as Finance Minister between 2019 and 2020.

 Following a period in opposition, he continued to be a senior figure within the DPP and served in party leadership roles, including as a regional vice-president and as the party’s spokesperson on finance in Parliament.

 In October 2025, he was reappointed Minister of Finance and Economic Affairs by President Peter Mutharika after Mutharika returned to office, marking a high-profile cabinet comeback to the treasury portfolio.
 This appointment was widely reported by international wire services and national press.
+In 2026 his financial plans predicted a 4% growth in GDP and a reduction in inflation to 15%.
+The budget's largest allocation was for education to fund free primary and secondary education.

 Controversies and legal matters

 Mwanamveka’s career included moments of controversy that attracted media and legal attention.
 In early January 2025 he was reported to have been arrested by Malawian authorities in connection with investigations into public procurement and alleged irregular payments; the Malawi Police Service issued a confirmation of the arrest.

 Later in 2025, at least one court decision was reported which found that he was not liable in relation to a high-value loan matter connected to the Reserve Bank of Malawi; local reporting described a May 2025 ruling that removed certain liabilities.

+In June 2026 Human Rights Commissioner Habiba Osman was interviewed concerning the progress Malawi had made in gender equality.
+Malawi's Gender Equality Act requires that neither gender can hold less than 40% of positions in Malawi.
+However Mwanamvekha had created a Revenue Appeals Tribunal to settle tax disputes that was all men.
+Osman said the commission had a serious concern about the disregard for the law.
+Women created most of the wealth but they were not having equal access to decisions.